Mt. Fuji outside the official climbing season

-all trails to the summit of Mt.
-Fuji are closed.
+All trails to the summit of Mt.
+Fuji are closed outside the official climbing season.

 (The Fujinomiya Trail from the 5th to 6th station has a different opening period from the other sections.)